samMint/Sight-and-Sound-Film-Data/README.md

-# Sight-and-Sound-Film-Data-2023
+# 🎬 Sight-and-Sound-Film-Data-2023
-A dataset and accompanying documentation pertaining to Sight and Sound's 2022 'Greatest Films of All Time' list.
+Dataset and accompanying documentation pertaining to Sight and Sound's 2022 "Greatest Films of All Time" list.

+Please see dataset_biography and data_dictionary for valuable contextual information related to this project and the data.

+References: